 Yes, that’s right, you read that correctly.
 You can travel through Bali without buying water.
 So not only is your wallet spared, but you are also doing something good for the environment.
 The trick?
 Tap water!
 And no, the tap water in Bali is unprocessed Not (!)
 Drinkable.
 Despite everything, there is an easy way to make tap water drinkable.
 And with a so-called Lifestraw.
 (Click here for current prices and further information) This great invention disinfects and filters the water for you to make it drinkable.

 Entrance Fee & Activities

 In Bali, the entrance fees differ somewhat from each other.
-While some temples and attractions can even be visited free of charge, others have to be paid.
+While some temples and attractions can even be visited free of charge, others have to be paid for.
 However, usually, the entrance fees in Bali are pretty affordable.

 You can save money in terms of entrance fees only if you do without certain things.
 But that’s exactly what we don’t want to do, right?
 Accordingly, you can get information in advance if the entrance fees are worth their price.
 For example, check out our detailed Bali Itinerary or check out the TripAdvisor reviews.

 If you want to join a tour, it’s worth comparing providers and picking reliable tours.
 I prefer to book my tours through GetYourGuide or Viator.
-There you can choose between different providers and see directly the reviews and comments left by travelers who have already participated in the tours.
+You can choose between different providers and directly see the reviews and comments left by travelers who have already participated in the tours.